 I am an Associate Professor in the Department of Dance at The Ohio State University and author of the open-access book Perpetual Motion: Dance, Digital Cultures, and the Common with University of Minnesota Press.
 From 2014-2019, I was co-editor of The International Journal of Screendance with Simon Ellis, and in 2021, I co-edited the special issue This Is Where We Dance Now: Covid-19 and the New and Next in Dance Onscreen with Alexandra Harlig.
 My writing has also appeared in Screen, The Drama Review, Theatre Survey, Theatre Journal, The International Journal of Performance Arts and Digital Media, and Performance Matters, as well as The Bloomsbury Companion to Dance Studies, Routledge Dance Studies Reader (3rd ed.), The Oxford Handbook of Dance and the Popular Screen, Choreographies of 21st Century War, and Dance on Its Own Terms, among others.
 For nearly a decade, I have collaborated with Kate Elswit to bring the digital humanities and dance history into greater dialogue through computational analysis and data visualization.
 Our projects together include Dunham’s Data: Katherine Dunham and Digital Methods for Dance Historical Inquiry, which won the 2021 ATHE/ASTR Award for Excellence in Digital Scholarship (Ref: AH/R012989/1).
 This project brings data visualization and computational tools of analysis to bear on dance history in the study of mid-century African American choreographer Katherine Dunham.
-More information on Dunham’s Data: Katherine Dunham and Digital Methods for Dance Historical Inquiry can be found at https://dunhamsdata.org/.
+More information can be found at https://dunhamsdata.org/.

 Associate Professor, The Ohio State University, Department of Dance

 Affiliated Faculty in: Folklore; Theatre; Translational Data Analytics; Women’s, Gender, and Sexuality Studies